Right to Prohibit Infringement

 Material Element: Acts of Infringement

-The proprietor may prohibit any act, within the territories of the participating Member States of the enhanced cooperation, that would be covered by the patent with unitary effect (Article 5 of Regulation 1257/2012) such as:
+The proprietor may prohibit any act, in the territories of the participating Member States of the enhanced cooperation, that would be covered by the patent with unitary effect (Article 5 of Regulation 1257/2012) such as:

 • patented product: